Unidocs1/sphinx_repo_manager/source/getting_started/admin/trouble.rst

 Troubleshooting
 ===============

-This article discusses common problems that you may experience in managing an AcceleratXR platform cluster and how to solve them.
+This article discusses common problems that you may experience in managing an Xsolla Backend engine cluster and how to solve them.

 Service **X** failed to start
 =============================